 This is another of my ongoing posts about places to eat in Los Angeles.
 Today we’ll be visiting Simply Thai.

 It’s no secret that I love Thai Food.
 Maybe it’s even more than love, it’s an obsession.
 I used to be the girl who would always go out and order Pad Thai.
 I’d never need to look at a menu, because I knew what my order would be before I left the house.

 If I did want to stray?
 I’d do some other noodle-y dish.
 I love noodles!
 However, lately I’ve been branching out.

 By branching out, I mean trying curry.
 I tried my first curry a while ago (maybe at the beginning of the year?) and I’ve been in love ever since.
 It took me so long to try curries, because I was worried they would be way too spicy (not always the case), and of course because of my love for noodles.

-Disclaimer: Some of the links in this post may be affiliate links, but all the stuff they link to is pretty neat, so feel free to check it out.
+Disclaimer: Some of the links in this post may be affiliate links where I earn a small commission, but all the stuff they link to is pretty neat, so feel free to check it out.
 If you want to understand a affiliate policy check out my disclosure page.

 I love that the sun sets so late.
 It keeps the outside area warm, and makes us feel like we’re really maximizing the whole day.
 Having more daylight leads to more conversations and catching up, which is really the best part of girls’ night.